buttheadbob/MDK-SE/The-Anatomy-of-a-Script.md

     }
 }
 ```
 The first you need to be aware of, is that the namespace and the `partial class Program : MyGridProgram` parts is _not_ a part of the programmable block script.
 Only the parts _inside_ the Program class is actually used when this script project is deployed to Space Engineers.
 The reason is that Space Engineers need strict control of what a script class _is_.
 A script class is _always_ named `Program`, and it's _always_ inherited from `MyGridProgram`.

-So the important part of this code file, then, is this:
+## The General Section (even if you don't use MDK)

+This is what you'll see the first time you open a newly placed programmable block (comments removed for brevity):
 ```csharp
 public Program()
 {